 - Business Environment and Strategies of Foreign Direct Investors in Central and Eastern Europe

 - German History

-- Several visits to international companies and financial institutions
+Additionally there will be several visits to international companies and financial institutions.

 The program is taught entirely in English and comprises 65 academic hours (equivalent to four - five US credits) plus around 20 contact hours of a cultural program (equivalent to one - two US credits).
 In general, there is no tuition for students enrolled at and nominated by WHU's partner schools (to be confirmed individually).
 Check if your university is part of our Global Partner Network and find out more about the program costs below.